Smoking bans in the United Kingdom: Reaction to the ban

 A group calling themselves "Freedom To Choose" launched a campaign for a judicial review of the smoke-free workplace regulations claiming a breach of the Human Rights Act 1998, as it does not respect the right to privacy of people who wish to smoke in public.
 Supporters of the regulations put forward counter-arguments positing that the rights of smokers to indulge in their habit cease as soon as it negatively affects other people in the vicinity.
 In 2010, pub landlord Nick Hogan was briefly jailed for an offence related to the smoking ban.
 In 2012, it was reported that "Five years after the introduction of the smoking ban in England, almost seven out of 10 licensees want the legislation amended to allow for separate smoking rooms in pubs".

 A 2017 YouGov survey indicated growing support for the smoking ban, up to 83% from the 2007 figure of 78%.
 The ban was proving more popular among smokers where support had risen from 52% in 2009 to 64% in 2017.

-Bill for phased ban on sale of cigarettes in the UK
+Tobacco-free generation policy

 On 4 October 2023, at the Conservative Party conference in Manchester, Prime Minister Rishi Sunak announced his intention to phase out cigarette smoking in the UK by making it illegal to sell cigarettes to anyone born after 2008.
 Sunak promised Conservative MPs a whip-free vote on the matter.
 A similar proposal was made by the Labour Party earlier that year.

 Plans for the Tobacco and Vapes Bill, legislation implementing such a ban, were announced in the King's Speech during the 2023 State Opening of Parliament.
 However, the decision to call a summer 2024 general election meant that the legislation did not pass through Parliament.
-The newly elected government re-introduced these measures, and they are progressing through parliament.
+The newly elected government re-introduced and passed these measures.